sinead3IE/Disaster-Response-Pipeline/README.md

 - Models
   * The Machine Learning model script is stored here, aswell as the .sav file.
   * You can run this script by accessing 'train_classifier.py'
+  * The udacity_model.sav file is in a zipped folder as the file was too large to upload

 - App
  * The script 'run.py' will show you 3 visualisations in the Fask web app, the visualisations are: